 Tetanus (also known as lockjaw) is an infection marked by prolonged muscle spasms.
-The infection is a toxin that affects the nervous system.
+The infection creates a toxin that affects the nervous system.
 It can be fatal if left untreated.

 Factors that may increase your chance of tetanus include: